 Preparation for the volunteer year

-We will take care of the bookings and costs of your travel to Germany and, at the end of your service, your return trip to your country of origin.
+We will take care of the osts of your travel to Germany and, at the end of your service, your return trip to your country of origin.

-We will reimburse your travel costs to all ASF seminars during your voluntary service.
+We will reimburse your travel costs to the ASF seminars during your voluntary service.

-We support you in applying for the necessary visas and reimburse you for visa fees and travel expenses in the visa procedure.
+We support you in applying for the necessary visas and reimburse you for visa fees.

 Together with our local partners we provide free accommodation (including the costs for heating and energy and usually also for internet).